Skip to content

 HTTP headers let the client and the server pass additional information with an HTTP request or response, usually treated as metadata.

-This field is usually used to enforce some specific header field, for example, Authorization.
+This field is usually used to enforce some specific header fields, for example, Authorization.

-Headers are provided as same as body in fetch API.
+Headers are provided in the same way as the body in fetch API.

 typescript